 Inger Marie Okkenhaug/Ingvild Flaskerud (eds.): Gender, Religion and Change in the Middle East: Two Hundred Years of History, in Holy Land Studies, vol. 5, no. 1, May 2006: 124-125.

 John K. Cooley, An Alliance Against Babylon: The U.S., Israel, and Iraq, in Holy Land Studies, vol. 4, no. 2, November 2005: 108-109.

 J. A. B. Jongeneel: Philosophy, Science and Theology of Mission in the 19th and 20th Centuries.
 A Missiological Encyclopedia, Part II: Missionary Theology, in Koinonia.
 The Princeton Theological Seminary Graduate Forum, vol. XI, no. 2, Fall 1999: 289-291.

 Note: I intend to have, where possible, open-access links to accessible versions of all my writings.
 At the beginning of 2012 I took a conscious decision, wherever possible, to do the following:

 - complete all outstanding commitments to closed-access journals;

 - henceforth only publish my work in open access journals or in books;

-- reject all requests for assistance for closed-access journals, including peer-review, book reviews, etc.
+- reject all requests for assistance from closed-access journals, including peer-review, book reviews, etc.

 In brief: I am no longer prepared to offer my work and services for free to profit-making corporations that restrict access to their journals.
 Why open-access?
 Watch this video, and/or read this article for good summaries of some of the main issues.
 The LSE Impact of Social Sciences blog is a great source for further information and discussion of this issue, whilst this article interrogates the business model of closed-access journals.